 Tankless Unit Problems

-We discussed the types of problems that tankless water heaters can have here.
 From a brand perspective, both brands are quite reliable.
 Both brands are prone to cold water sandwich issues.
 But that is not unique to them.

 In 2018, Navient recalled about 3,400 heaters after discovering that an optional conversion kit for converting some units from using natural gas to propane might result in dangerous levels of carbon monoxide.